tobiaswaldvogel/selinux-policy/doc/netport.md

 ports are now also automatically associated with the `myephemeral.netport` network port type.

-In the example above macros for all protocols were automatically inherited from `net.port.ephemeral.obj_macro_template`, which in turn was inherited from `net.port.ephemeral.obj_template`.
+In the example above macros for all protocols are automatically inherited from `net.port.ephemeral.obj_macro_template`, which in turn is inherited from `net.port.ephemeral.obj_template`.
 Since our `myephemeral.netport` type is associated only with the `tcp` protocol we could instead inherit `net.port.epehemeral.obj_base_template` and create applicable macros manually: